At Otolith, providing the highest quality seafood and supporting environmental sustainability in the seafood industry are our top priorities.

 Brief Biography of Otolith Managing Partner, Amanda Bossard

-In 2007, now a mother of two children, Bella age 3 and Andre’ 1, Bossard now living in Philadelphia, opened a direct market wholesale seafood distributor named Otolith.
-Its name is an affectionate reminder of her intimate fish biology knowledge and her husband’s long connection in the seafood industry often keeping them apart for 5 months or more at a time while they focus on financial and environmental goals which reflect both their independence and focus on their community wherever they call home.
+In 2007, now a mother of two children, Bella age 3 and Andre’ 1, Bossard then returning to living in Philadelphia, opened a direct market wholesale seafood distributor named Otolith.
+Its name is an affectionate reminder of her intimate fish biology knowledge and her husband’s long connection in the seafood industry often keeping them apart for 5 months or more at a time while they focus on financial and environmental goals which reflect both their independence and commitment to their community, wherever they call home.